 But I am also over yelling and feeling fragile.
-And well, losing my sh!t at my kids … all the damn time.
+And well, losing my sh!t at my kids … all the damned time.

 So I am getting all Miranda Priestly

-Not that I want my boys to live in fear of me, but I’m starting to think they get a thrill out of me reacting to them … punishing them and, losing my sanity.
+Not that I want my boys to live in fear of me, but I’m starting to think they get a thrill out of me reacting to them … punishing them and basically losing my sanity.

 So my little loves, I have a new tactic.

 I am going to talk to you in a quiet but commanding voice like Miranda the next time you push me.
 I am not going to react when you’ve been blatantly naughty.
 Instead, I am going to withdraw my attention from you.
 I will tell you that I don’t want to be around you right now.
 You hate it when I do that.
 And when I do do that, you always want to make amends.
 You crave my cuddles and affection.
 You tell me you will try to be good boys and you even ask me to be your friend again.

 So, next time I feel mum rage bubbling, I am not going to lose my sh!t – even if I do inside.